Violeta Marcos: Assignment to Negros Island

 In the early 1970s, Sr. Violeta accepted an assignment as administrator and principal of La Consolacion College in La Carlota City, Negros Occidental.
 With the island of Negros ridden by conflicts between poor workers and Marcos-associated landowners, this assignment led to what Sr. Violeta considered her awakening to the social issues of the time.

 Martial law

-When Ferdinand Marcos announced in September 1972 that he was placing the Philippines under martial law, the social conflicts between workers and landowners on Negros Island became even worse, and Sr. Violeta became increasingly involved in human rights activism.
+When Ferdinand Marcos (no relation) announced in September 1972 that he was placing the Philippines under martial law, the social conflicts between workers and landowners on Negros Island became even worse, and Sr. Violeta became increasingly involved in human rights activism.
 In 1975, she left the academy to serve as full-time secretary of a group of religious and lay workers called the Justice for Sugar Workers Committee.
 She was also instrumental in the founding of the Negros Occidental Women Religious Association (NOWRA), and became part of the Task Force Detainees of the Philippines organized by the Association of Major Religious Superiors of the Philippines.